-The objective of having women represent 30% of Board positions by 30 June 2015 was achieved in 2014.
-In relation to the ELT and management objectives, Brambles has adopted a number of polices to assist in developing its leadership talent towards achieving these objectives:
+Brambles has adopted a number of polices to assist in developing its leadership talent towards achieving these objectives:

-- Where external executive search agencies are engaged to assist in recruiting for management positions, Brambles requires that female candidates are presented; - Brambles has a number of leadership development programmes which focus on creating an inclusive environment; - To that end, Brambles adopted, and continues to achieve or exceed, a target of having women represent at least 30% of participants in its leadership development programmes; and - Holding diversity workshops to address issues such as unconscious bias.
+Where external executive search agencies are engaged to assist in recruiting for Board or management positions, Brambles requires that female candidates are presented;

+- Brambles has a number of leadership development programmes which focus on creating an inclusive environment: - To that end, Brambles adopted, and continues to achieve or exceed, a target of having women represent at least 30% of participants in its graduate and leadership development programmes.
+For example, in its FY19 graduate programme, 11 of the 19 participants were women and in its FY19 emerging leadership programme, 4 of 6 participants were women; and - Holding diversity workshops to address issues such as unconscious bias.